hannrl/NeighborhoodMap/readme.md

 Udacity Neighborhood Map Project

 I have created a map of the SouthEnd neighborhood of Charlotte, NC, USA!
-It feature 9 of the most popular dog-friendly restaurants and retrieves unique details about each one from Zomato.
+It features nine of the most popular dog-friendly restaurants and retrieves unique details about each one from Zomato.

 To open:
 1) Make sure you have an interner connection